Gomystalka/Game-Engines-1-Game/README.md

 <p>The lighting effects were added thorugh Unity's Post Processing package.
 Effects involved were mainly Bloom and Color Grading.</p>

+<p>Many aspects of this game were visualized through the use of Unity's powerful Gizmo system including the Custom Terrain, Camera Bounds and Player information.</p>

 <p>Finally, the loading of the files was achieved through the use of the <b>UnityWebRequest</b> class which loads a file from a URL which supports both HTTP and File protocols.
-The loading of the video file is natively supported by the Video Player component.</p>
+The loading of the video file is natively supported by the Video Player component.
+There is also a Refresh Button on the Menu so that you don't need to restart the game to load new files!</p>

 <h1>References</h1>
 <ul>